Fundamentals of Evangelism

 The Breadth of the Gospel

-The Gospel is for everyone in the world, whosoever believes (John 3:16).
+The Gospel is for everyone in the world, it is for whosoever (John 3:16).
 God desires all men to be saved (1Tim 2:4) and to show mercy to all men (Rom 11:32).
 Jesus draws all men to Himself (John 12:32).
 Jesus "gave Himself as a ransom for all" 1Tim 2:6.
 Jesus Christ is Himself the propitiation, the atoning sacrifice, for the sins of believers and for everyone in the world (1John 2:2; see John 1:29).
+We are delivering the gospel of God's peace and reconciliation being offered to anyone who will believe.
 See Born From Above: The Father's Testimony of Immanuel regarding salvation for every one believing.

 The Core of the Gospel